DeSciL/Qualtrics/Panel/Panel.md

 #### 1. Download a PowerShell script

 Paste these two line of code in a PowerShell.
-This should give you access to two functions:  `New-QualtricsPanel` and `Get-CodesFromQualtricsPanel`.
+This should give you access to some functions:  `New-QualtricsPanel` and `Get-CodesFromQualtricsPanel`.
 Type `help about_QualtricsPanel` for details.

      $url = "https://raw.githubusercontent.com/DeSciL/Qualtrics/master/Panel/QualtricsPanel.ps1"
      iex ((new-object net.webclient).DownloadString($url))

+Notes:
-See script [QualtricsPanel.ps1](QualtricsPanel.ps1) for details what your downloading.
+- See script [QualtricsPanel.ps1](QualtricsPanel.ps1) for details.

 #### 2. Create a list with exit codes (exit list)